Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

 1. In the [authentication](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#authentication-two-options) section, be sure to select **option 2** to create a new application secret, and make sure you store the secret value somewhere in a text editor.

 1. Search for your app in Azure Portal --> Azure Active Directory --> App Registrations.
-You should see information like the below
+You should see information like the below:

     ![app](/media/aad-app.png?raw=true "aad app")

 1. Review `resources/application.properties` in the repo you have cloned.